kingjinho/DesignPattern/README.md

     }
 }
 ```
+Ok, it works fine with no errors even though it gets messier as you reflect changes...

+## Final Twist
-Really the last thing, `if assembling and testing procedures are more segmented`,
+Really the last thing, `What if assembling and testing procedures are more segmented?`

 what would you do?
 Maybe, like this?
 ```kotlin